skynetservices/skydns1/README.md

 #SkyDNS
 *Version 0.1.0*

 SkyDNS is a distributed service for announcement and discovery of services.
-It leverages Raft for high-availability and consensus, and utilizes DNS for queries to discover available services, leveraging SRV records in DNS, with special meaning given to subdomains, priorities and weights.
+It leverages Raft for high-availability and consensus, and utilizes DNS for queries to discover available services.
+This is done by leveraging SRV records in DNS, with special meaning given to subdomains, priorities and weights.

 ##Setup / Install